Tropical methods for building real space sextics with totally real tritangent planes: Local lifting of multiplicity two tangencies: the trivalent case

 In this section, we discuss the local lifting multiplicities of trivalent $(1,1)$-tropical curves $\Lambda$ that are tangent to a fixed smooth $(3,3)$-tropical curves labeled $\Gamma$ at a point of tropical multiplicity two.
 We are particularly interested in determining the degree of the field extension of $\K$ where such lifts are defined.
 We defer the discussion of higher multiplicity tangencies to~\autoref{sec:appendix1}.

 The action of $\Dn{4}$ on tropical curves in $\TPr^1\times \TPr^1$ allows us to exploit symmetry to restrict the number of cases to be analyzed.
-In particular, throughout this section we will always assume $\Lambda$ has an edge of slope one.
-Furthermore, we will often reduce to the case when tangencies on legs of $\Lambda$ occur along the positive horizontal leg, and a tangency at vertices occurs at $v_1$.
-These assumptions can be seen in most of the configurations depicted in~\autoref{fig:classificationLocalTangencies}.
+In particular, throughout this section we will always assume the unique edge of $\Lambda$ has slope one.
+Furthermore, we will often reduce to the case when tangencies on legs of $\Lambda$ occur along the positive horizontal leg, and tangencies at vertices occur at $v_1$.
+Such conditions follow the conventions of the configurations depicted in~\autoref{fig:classificationLocalTangencies}.

 Local tangencies of multiplicity two between $\Lambda$ and $\Gamma$ can be treated using the techniques developed by Len and Markwig in~\cite{LM17} for lifting tropical tangent lines to tropical curves in $\TPr^2$.
 In particular,~\cite[Proposition 3.5]{LM17} ensures that type (1) tangencies between $\Lambda$ and $\Gamma$ do not lift to classical tangencies between $V(\ell)$ and $V(\sextic)$.
 Type (3) tangencies will be discussed in~\autoref{sec:type-3-tangencies}.